geotribu/gischat/README.md

 ---

-Gischat API backend for chatting with your tribe in GIS tools like QGIS (using [QTribu](https://github.com/geotribu/qtribu) plugin available [from official plugin repository](https://plugins.qgis.org/plugins/qtribu/)), QField and other to come
+Gischat API backend for chatting with your tribe in GIS tools like QGIS (using [QTribu](https://github.com/geotribu/qtribu) plugin available [from official plugin repository](https://plugins.qgis.org/plugins/qtribu/)), GIS mobile apps and other to come

 **No database : messages are not stored.
 Just stateless websockets.**